Bushel-of-Lemons/LEMO_Vocabulate/README.md

 ## Quick Start

-**Tip:** For the best experience, we recommend running this in a [**Jupyter Notebook**](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) in VSCode where you can interactively explore your results.
+**Tip:** For the best experience, we recommend running this in a [**Jupyter Notebook**](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) via VSCode where you can interactively explore your results.

 ```python
 import pandas as pd